tstillwell/appengine_multiblog/README.md

 with any details about the bug.

-If possible, please list the steps to reproduce the bug or what happened when the bug occured.
+If possible, please list the steps to reproduce the bug or what happened when the bug occurred.

 ## Built with help from